sjmikler/pytorch-symbolic/docs/benchmarks.md

 ## How is `FunctionalModel` optimized?

-Functional models reside on a underlying graph structure.
+Functional models reside on underlying graph structures.
 Each `SymbolicTensor` is a node and each layer is an edge that connects two nodes.
 Initialy, the forward pass was implemented lazily: by executing `forward` in a layer only when